Meänkieli grammar: Nouns

 The genitive case is used to express ownership and it is made with the ending -n in the singular.
 However, the plural genitive has multiple possible endings in Meänkieli, which are -tten, -ten, -jen, -in and -en.
-For example, kala 'fish' in the genetive becomes kaloitten or kalain, while the word mies 'man' becomes miehitten or miesten.
+For example, kala 'fish' in the genitive becomes kaloitten or kalain, while the word mies 'man' becomes miehitten or miesten.
 The endings -in and -en are somewhat archaic, but are still sometimes used in modern Meänkieli.